yevine/jjtech-maven-sonarqube-nexus-prometheus-project/README.md

 - After launching these servers, attach a tag as Key=Environment, value=dev/stage/prod ( out of 3, each 1 instance could be tagged as one env)

 2. Configure ansible hosts
-- navigate to jenkis server where ansible master is installed
+- navigate to jenkins server where ansible master is installed
 - cd /etc/ansible
 - sudo nano hosts
 - add config for [dev] [stage] and [prod] and paste private ip of servers respectively